Nikita Salogor: Early life

 Salogor was born on 15 August 1901, though some of his official biographies had 1902.
 His place of birth was Konstantinovka village, which was then part of Kherson Governorate, Russian Empire (and is now in Mykolaiv Oblast, Ukraine).
 Though described in official records as a poor peasant with only a secondary education, it remains attested that the Salogor family had "unhealthy" social origins according to Soviet class definitions, and for this reason Nikita cut off all links with his relatives.
 According to his own words, he had stopped communicating with his mother in 1918, when she had remarried; in 1930, she would be caught up in the Dekulakization campaign.
 Between 1921 and 1924 (that is, for much of the Russian Civil War and though the early months of the Soviet Union), Salogor was active in the Red Army's ranks.

 From 1924, areas near Konstantinovka were absorbed by the Moldavian ASSR, set up for Romanians and Moldovans in the Ukrainian SSR; most of present-day Moldova, or historical Bessarabia, was at the time united with Romania.
 Historian Lilia Crudu argues that Salogor, like his colleague Nicolae Coval, became a "Moldovan" or "Moldavian" only as a byword for his geographic origins in that area, where he also received his communist training; she notes that Salogor was not a native speaker of Romanian (or "Moldovan").
 Similarly, ethnic Romanian author Ion Costaș sees Salogor and Coval as "ideologized beyond measure" and no longer belonging to a specific ethnic culture.
 This is contrasted by another scholar, Igor Cașu, who notes that Salogor was an ethnic Romanian from Ukraine, and simultaneously a Moldovan—Cașu regards these as two complementary identities.
 The label of "Moldovan" also appears in the nationality rubric on his political files.

-Salogor moved to other areas of the Ukraine in 1924.
-First employed as the manage of a cooperative credit enterprise, he held a variety of jobs in agricultural enterprises.
-He was manager of agricultural projects in Rîbnița and Ocna Roșie Districts (1933–1935) before being integrated into the political establishment of the Moldavian ASSR.
+Salogor moved to other areas of Ukraine in 1924.
+First employed as the manager of a cooperative credit enterprise, he held a variety of jobs in agricultural enterprises.
+He was tasked with agricultural projects in Rîbnița and Ocna Roșie Districts (1933–1935), before being integrated into the political establishment of the Moldavian ASSR.
 Salogor moved there in 1930, as part of a wave of new arrivals which were meant to infuse the local political structures with stricter Stalinism.
-He was successively president of a raion-level union, a sovkhoz manager, and chairman of he Executive Committee (Ispolkom) of integrating uezd.
+He was successively president of a raion-level union, a sovkhoz manager, and chairman of the Executive Committee (Ispolkom) of integrating uezd.
 He was by then a card-carrying member of the Communist Party of the Soviet Union, which remained his only affiliation until 1940.